Docs & Files

 File Versioning

 If you made changes to a file and need to add a new version, no worries!
-Go to the file in the project, and click to Replace with a new version.
+Go to the file in the project, and click the Replace with a new version link to add your updated file.

 Deleting and searching for files